Taxes deferred 'til Aug. 31, Internet motion tabled, East Hwy 1 ASP tabled, Econ. Task Force Created

 SPRINGBANK DRY DAM (SR1) OPPOSITION WITHDRAWN

-On May 12th, after an in-camera (closed) session, Council voted 6-3 to withdraw its opposition to the SR1 project.
+After an in-camera (closed) session, Council voted 6-3 to withdraw its opposition to the SR1 project.
 Councillors McKylor, Gautreau and Reeve Boehlke voted against the motion.
 While SR1 may not be the best option, this is the option that the Province is moving forward with.
 Hence, I voted in favour of the motion as I would rather see Rocky View residents receive some compensation as opposed to none.
 For further details on that compensation, please read the County’s press release here.